Your personal brand is more than a glimpse into your personality.

-Aid in the development of your own successful career by cultivating your personal brand.
+Aid in the development of your career by cultivating and building your personal brand.
 Basically, your personal brand is your professional reputation.
 It is the version of yourself that the world sees.
 Your personal brand illustrates your skills and talents.
 Furthermore, it shows organizations and hiring managers glimpses of your personality and work style.
 Tie your personal brand together and promote it in a variety of ways.
-Here are seven tips to develop your personal brand, bring all of its elements together, and make it appealing:
+Here are seven ways to build your personal brand, bring all of its elements together, and make it appealing:

 1. Social Media Platforms